Adenosine A2A receptor antagonist: Development

 Similar to other G protein-coupled receptors, A2A receptors form both homo- and heterodimers.
 The presence of heterodimeric complexes has progressed in suggesting new ways to regulate neuronal activity by targeting the A2A receptor.

 In spite of the efforts to identify potent compounds, challenges still remain in achieving selectivity, solubility and acceptable pharmacokinetic or pharmacodynamic properties of the potent compounds and for it to progress into the clinic.

-It wasn’t until 1981 when the underlying targets involved in the behavioral stimulant properties of methylxanthines (such as caffeine) were recognized.
+It was not until 1981 when the underlying targets involved in the behavioral stimulant properties of methylxanthines (such as caffeine) were recognized.
 The stimulant properties of caffeine and various analogs were correlated with the blockade of adenosine receptors.
 It was proposed that the cause of behavioral depression was due to inhibition of cyclic nucleotide phosphodiesterases when taking high doses of caffeine and some xanthine analogs.
 It was clear that ligands of adenosine receptors and inhibitors for phosphodiesterase were targets for drug development.

 In 1992, the therapeutic potential for both agonists and antagonists of the adenosine receptors was highlighted for A2 receptors, and in 2001 the therapeutic potential for adenosine antagonists was highlighted.
 Broad reviews from 2006 have been focusing on adenosine receptors as therapeutic targets, adenosine receptor antagonists as potential therapeutics, antagonist for A2A-receptors, adenosine receptor ligands as anti-inflammatories and many more.

 Several attempts have been made by using virtual screening to identify potent A2A adenosine receptor antagonists.
 Both docking-based screening using protein structures obtained from homology modeling and experimental determination of crystal structures of the A2A adenosine receptor are used to identify the potent compounds.

 Caffeine

 Caffeine is classified as a non-selective adenosine receptor antagonist.
-Epidemiological and laboratory data are interpreting that consuming caffeine and coffee are linked to a reduced risk of developing Parkinson’s disease.
+Epidemiological and laboratory data are interpreting that consuming caffeine and coffee are linked to a reduced risk of developing Parkinson's disease.

-It is unresolved what caffeine’s mechanism is on parkinsonian effects.
+It is unresolved what caffeine's mechanism is on parkinsonian effects.
 It is believed it acts as an adenosine A2A receptor neutral antagonist or as an inverse agonist.
-Caffeine’s A2A receptor inverse agonism may be the cause of the well-known physiological effects of this substance.
+Caffeine's A2A receptor inverse agonism may be the cause of the well-known physiological effects of this substance.

 Theophylline

-Theophylline is a non-selective adenosine antagonist.
-It is also an anti-asthmatic agent and a demethylized metabolite of caffeine.
+Theophylline is a non-selective adenosine receptor antagonist.
+It is also an anti-asthmatic agent and a demethylated metabolite of caffeine.
 Small open-label trials suggest that theophylline has anti-parkinsonian benefit but a double-blind, placebo-controlled trial did not clearly establish relief from symptoms.